Answers to Common Questions About Ridesharing Accidents in California

 What is the first step in the claims process?
 You must file an insurance claim to recover compensation, so the first step in the process goes back to the Uber or Lyft app.
 If the TNC driver is NOT logged in, he or she has the same status as any other motorist on the road; you will file a claim under that person’s policy.
 If logged into the app and providing ridesharing services, your claim falls under the TNC’s insurance coverage – which is up to $1 million.

 Trust an Oakland Uber/Lyft Accident Lawyer to Protect Your Rights

 If you were injured in an accident involving a ride-hailing service, your rights and legal remedies depend upon numerous, complicated factors.
 To learn more about your options, please contact Venardi Zurada, LLP to set up a free consultation.
-We can meet with you at our offices in Oakland, Orinda, and Redding, CA to learn more about your story.
+We can meet with you at our offices in Oakland, and Walnut Creek, CA to learn more about your story.